quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

-Since QUIC uses connection IDs to distinguish connections, the IP addresses and ports associated with a given connection may change over time without losing shared state.
+QUIC connections are identified by their 64-bit Connection ID, which allows connections to survive changes to the client's IP address and/or port.
 Any instance of connections moving to new addresses or ports is referred to as connection migration.
-This occurs either when a client chooses to send traffic from a different local endpoint, or when a NAT changes address or port mappings.
+This occurs either when a client chooses to send traffic over a different network, or when a NAT changes address or port mappings.

+If a new connection ID is provided by the server to be used during connection migration, a client that is choosing to use a new address MUST use a new connection ID on packets sent from this address.
+As discussed in
-In order to make it more difficult for passive eavesdroppers to track a connection as it migrates, a client can use different connection IDs when sending from different addresses.
-The server can send NEW_CONNECTION_ID frames to provide the client with additional connection IDs to be used during migration ({{migration-linkability}}).
+{{migration-validate}}, this makes it more difficult for passive observers to track a connection as it migrates across networks.

-Any time a new remote endpoint is detected, such as when a server receives a packet for a known connection ID from a different address, the remote endpoint MUST be validated ({{migration-validate}}).
+Any time a new remote address is detected, such as when a server receives a packet for a known connection ID from a different address, the remote address MUST be validated ({{migration-validate}}).

-Any time a new local endpoint is used, such as when a client chooses to migrate a connection onto a different network interface, the path can be probed to check reachability ({{migration-probe}}).
+Any time a new local address is used, such as when a client chooses to migrate a connection onto a different network interface, the path can be probed to check reachability ({{migration-probe}}).
 An endpoint may choose to probe a network path before migrating the connection, or it may choose to